antononcube/Raku-LLM-Functions/README-work.md

     - Function with positional arguments
     - Function with named arguments

-Here is a sequence diagram that corresponds to typical creation procedure of LLM configuration and evaluator objects, and corresponding LLM-functions are created:
+Here is a sequence diagram that follows the steps of a typical creation procedure of LLM configuration- and evaluator objects, and the corresponding LLM-function that utilizes them:

 ```mermaid
 sequenceDiagram